 These annual cash awards recognizing student achievement and distinction are presented each spring semester at the annual Haviland Scholars Day Awards and Recognition ceremony.

-Information about and resources for doctoral student fuding.
+Information about and resources for doctoral student funding.

-Graduate fellowship programs administered by the Graduate Division.
+Graduate fellowship programs administered by UC Berkeley Graduate Division.